-Fiction Story Writing Ideas for Teens— Teaching fiction writing to teens is a much different endeavor than teaching any other type of writing to any other age.
-Use these 35 fiction writing prompts to inspire your teens as they author their own original works.
+Fiction Story Ideas for Teens — Teaching fiction writing to teens is a much different endeavor than teaching any other type of writing to any other age.
+Use these 35 story ideas for teen and fiction writing prompts to inspire your teens as they author their own original works.
+Oh yeah!

-Take a look at the fun listing shown below of fiction topics to write about for teens!
+Take a look at and use the fun listing shown below of teen fiction topics and story writing ideas for teens.
+Enjoy!

 35 Fun, Story Writing Ideas for Teens

 - The clock seemed to slow as I thought of her.
 I knew what she would say.

 - It was the kind of night I knew I would remember for the rest of my life.